by ProcureDeskLast Updated : Nov-20-2020

-A close analogy would be sales, if marketing and inside sales is not continuously working on generating leads, then field sales will not be able to meet the revenue targets, no matter how good they are.
+A close analogy would be sales; if marketing and inside sales are not continuously working on generating leads, then field sales will not be able to meet the revenue targets, no matter how good they are.

-Same is true for procurement, you need to have a healthy pipeline of projects for your strategic sourcing team.
-The two main benefits of having a savings pipeline are as follows
+The same is true for Procurement; you need to have a healthy pipeline of projects for your strategic sourcing team.
+The two main benefits of having a savings pipeline are as follows.

 There is no point in delaying the cost savings because of the lack of resources.

 We have covered a lot in this guide to make it comprehensive, but you can get value from this guide even if you just read one chapter.